 Fair is an educational event for everyone.
 Therefore, it is necessary that barns and other exhibit areas be kept neat, clean, and well cared for.
+Herdsmanship duties are the responsibility of the exhibitor, not the parents, leaders, or other adults.
 Exhibits should look their best at all times for the public to view.